 - Requires a lot of resources and processes to transform it into meaningful data

 Now that the basic terms are defined, let’s try to figure out which is which.

 What is Data Science?

-Data Science – is an interdisciplinary field that is working on decoding and, if the term is appropriate, demystification of large data sets, i.e. Big Data.
+Data Science – is an interdisciplinary field, which is working on decoding and, if the term is appropriate, demystification of large data sets i.e. Big Data.
 It uses a combination of mathematics, statistics, computer science, machine learning, data analysis, and other related fields of research.

-Data Science consists of 5 main stages (general view):
+Data Science itself consists of 5 main stages (general view):